howwee20/shipyard-engine/README.md

 `src/app/layout.tsx` passes when it contains either `export default function RootLayout(` or `export default RootLayout`. `src/app/components/NowPlaying.tsx` passes when it contains any of `export default function NowPlaying`, `export default NowPlaying`, or `export default memo(NowPlaying)`.

-SafeReplace emits informational messages when a `find` token is missing (e.g., `SafeReplace: token not found <token> in <path>`) and logs how many tokens it actually replaces per file; these messages do not fail the run.
+SafeReplace emits informational messages when a `find` token is missing (e.g., `SafeReplace: token not found <token> in <path>`), when no acceptable token from a `find_any` list appears, and when a file ends with no modifications.
+These messages do not fail the run.

 ## Ticket format